 Each game will need an official pitch counter provided by the home team.
-The official pitch counter will not be allowed to be in the dugout.
-Coaches/team representative will meet between innings to verify counts.
+The official pitch counter will not be allowed to be in the dugout for varsity games.
+Coaches/team representative should meet between innings to verify counts.
 Pitch counts will be verified at the conclusion of the game with a signature on a verification form.